-What is it?
+What it is

-Why use it?
+Why use it

-What to expect?
+What to expect

-Art therapy may be done individually or in groups – some hospitals run programs.
-You do not need artistic talent to participate or benefit – the emphasis is on the process of producing artwork, not the end result.
-Your art may be created any way: drawing, painting, collage, sculpture or digital work.
-You will have an opportunity to discuss the work with the therapist – either the process of producing it or what the end result means to you.
+Art therapy may be done individually or in a group.
+You don’t need to be good at art to benefit or participate – the emphasis is on the process of producing artwork, not on the result.
+You can create any type of art: drawing, painting, collage, sculpture or digital work.
+You will discuss the work with the therapist to encourage an understanding of your emotions and concerns.

 − Ray (prostate cancer)